thatkaye/polyalphabetic-vigenere-cipher/README.md

 # polyaphabetic-vigenere-cipher

-__instruction:__
-create your own version of encrypting windows files other types of conventional encryption algorithm. do not use *ceasar cipher*.

 the code below is the code for encrypting files on windows using *ceasar cipher*.
 ```
 FileStream fs = new FileStream(openFileDialog1.FileName, FileMode.OpenOrCreate);